ABOUT LOUGHBOROUGH BELLFOUNDRY

 In 2017 the other major UK bellfoundry at Whitechapel closed, sending shockwaves around the world.
 This has left Loughborough as the last major bellfoundry in the UK and placed its position in stark focus.
 While the business is in good fettle, without investment in the historic site, it is suddenly feasible that both of England’s last bellfoundries could be lost within a few years of each other – wiping out hundreds of years of history and silencing thousands of bells forever.

 Bellfounding alone cannot produce enough capital to restore and sustain the original bellfoundry site, so the Loughborough Bellfoundry Trust has spent the last few years preparing detailed plans to restore the historic bellfoundry to its former glory and ensure its rich heritage is not lost.
-To lose the site which houses such rich historical and cultural significance would be to lose the essence of the Bellfoundry itself.
-The LBT aim to make the site the global heart for the art and craft of bells.
-The Trust is working with the National Lottery Heritage Fund and John Taylor and Co. and hopes to secure final approval for a grant of £3.8m in 2020 to contribute towards a package of £5 million+ repairs.
-However, to secure the Heritage Fund grant and make the plans a reality, the Trust needs to raise £1.1 million in matched funding from other sources.
+Following a successful bid to the National Lottery Heritage Fund in late 2020, the Trust is working with the NLHF and John Taylor & Co. to deliver a grant of £3.8m towards a package of £5 million+ repairs.

-- Repair the iconic Victorian casting hall and workshop where bells are created and brought to life
+- Repairing the iconic Victorian casting hall and workshop where bells are created and brought to life

-- Preserve and expand our vast archive, which relates to over 10,000 bells and bell towers around the globe
+- Preserving and expanding our vast archive, which relates to over 10,000 bells and bell towers around the globe

-- Improve access to the site so that anyone can visit and experience this unique place
+- Improving access to our site so that anyone can visit and experience this unique place

-- Overhaul and improve the only bell museum in the country
+- Overhauling and improving the only bell museum in the country

-- Repair the magical tuning shop where the harmonic tuning of bells was discovered in the 1890s and where the sound we all recognise and love was created
+- Repairing the magical tuning shop where the principles of the harmonic tuning of bells were developed in the 1890s and where the sound we all recognise and love was created

-- Reengage with young people and learners to preserve our unique craft skills.
+- Reengaging with young people and learners to preserve our unique craft skills.